 I print the stepsheet and read through the scenes in a single sitting.

 Because I write my novels in the third person omniscient, I like to get a handle on the POV as soon as possible.
 While I think about this in the Stepsheet, I tend to formalise it in the chapter outline.

 I do the chapter outline a few weeks before I sit down to write my first draft.
 That way it keeps everything fresh.
 A chapter can be a single scene, or it can be a few scenes with a common thread.
 I might have a protagonist having an argument in the street with a fellow character about having to go and confront the villain.
 The next scene is the protagonist sitting in the villain’s office.

 I link the scenes by the POV, or through whose eyes I want the reader to see the scene unfold.

 In the above example, I could write it in two different ways.
 I could write both scenes through the protagonist’s eyes, or I switch to the Villain for the second as he sits across from the protagonist.
 The POV could change at any point even after a few drafts or when the editor gets their hands on the manuscript.

 Around this time I start to look at the character biographies or CV’s.
 I’ll handle that in the next post.

 Re-read the third page in the Writing Tip series – Part 3 – Pantster or Plotter.
 What type of writer are you?

-Or, move onto the fourth page – Part 5 – Your Characters
+Or, move onto the fifth page – Part 5 – Your Characters